jwyoung1818/jwyoung1818.github.io/index.md

 - [Hyperloop](http://hyperloop.cs.uchicago.edu), improve the performance of your ORM applications.

+   - A comprehensive study of performance problems on existing open-source applications built with Ruby-on-Rails.

    - [PowerStation](http://hyperloop.cs.uchicago.edu/powerstation), a RubyMine plugin to help you find performance bugs.

    - [Panorama](https://hyperloop-rails.github.io/panorama/), a view-centric and database-aware development environment for web developers.

+   - [Vibranium](https://hyperloop-rails.github.io/vibranium/) the first in-depthstudy of data-constraint problems in web applications

 # Publications